cristiandaniele/Software-security-course/Project_guidelines/project_guidelines.md

 *To install*: from the BFF download page you can get OS X and Windows installers and a UbuFuzz virtual machine.
 Or you can grab the source code from the github, but that is probably not for the faint-hearted.

 - [HonggFuzz](https://github.com/google/honggfuzz)
 HonggFuzz is another modern fuzzer.
-It has been reported to outperfr afl(++): it will be interesting to see if it will for the targets you are looking at.
+It has been reported to outperform afl(++) in many cases: it will be interesting to see if it will also be the case for the target you are looking at.

 ## Instrumentation tools